The Agile Chef - Cooking with SCRUM

 I think that a Scrum Master or an Agile Coach is also very beneficial in non-tech related businesses and working environments.
 I would suggest that every Scrum Master or Agile Coach goes to their local Sport Clubs, Fine Dining Cuisines, Schools, or where ever you think an Agile Coach or Scrum Master would be a good addition and present the Scrum methodologies.
 Tell them about the benefits and how the Scrum process could make their life easier.
 Show them how agility can affect the outcome of their work positively.

-During my bachelor studies, I always wanted to become the General Manager of the L.A.
-Lakers, now I would like to be their Agile Coach or Scrum Master!
-So Rob Pelinka, when you read that, hire me! ;-)
+During my bachelor studies, I always wanted to become the General Manager of a pro sports team, now I would like to become their Agile Coach or Scrum Master!

 It was also my sports background which brought me to the idea to try the Scrum Cooking.
 When you do sports, a good technique is necessary to achieve the optimal results.
 Coaches are using a similar method to help you improve your techniques or at least to understand what you need to do.
 For example, when you play Basketball and you usually tend to play right-handed, you shoot the ball with your right hand or “dominant” hand, whereas your left hand is the “weak” hand.
 However, to maximise your potential you need to use your left hand as you use your right hand.
 Practicing your left hand needs more focus and concentration when you want to hit the basket.
 Using your left hand more is new for your brain and it creates new links in the brain.
 Once you switch back to your right hand, it will be easier for you to implement the new technique.
 Putting Scrum into a different context had - to some point - the same effect on my brain, and will probably have on yours, too.